Reviewed by Daniel Mirkovic

 That’s a sticky issue.
 There are laws around how and when you can visit your property.
 In BC, the law says that “A tenant is entitled to exclusive possession of a rental unit, including reasonable privacy, and quiet and peaceful enjoyment.”
 If you drop in without giving the proper notice, you are in violation of the law and could face nasty consequences.
 It is a good idea to note in the rental agreement that you will be making regular inspections.
-In BC, you can inspect your property once a month, if you like.
+In BC, you can inspect your property once a month.

 In BC, landlords can enter a tenant’s rental unit if:

 There is an emergency, and entry is needed to protect life or property.
 This would be a situation where further harm would occur if the landlord had to take the time to provide notice.

 Written notice to enter is given to the tenant not less than 24 hours, and not more than 30 days before.

 Permission is given by the tenant, (and that permission was not more than 30 days ago).
 It is still always best to provide written notice and to record the circumstances of the entry.
 If a landlord just drops by, tenants may later say that they give permission only because they felt intimidated by the landlord.

 Entry is required for the landlord to provide housekeeping or similar services under if included in the tenancy agreement.